Ethical AI to Amplify Human Creativity

 Jay Dixit with NYC skyline

-As a writing professor turned AI educator, I've spent my life helping people find their voice and tell their stories.
+I've spent my life helping people find their voice and tell their stories.

-OpenAI Leadership
+My OpenAI Leadership Chapter

-Jay’s Work as OpenAI’s Head of Community for Writers
+What I Built as OpenAI’s Head of Community for Writers

 My Core Strategy at OpenAI